Drew Dudley introduced the “accidental teachers” in his life who have passed on some of the most transformative lessons.

 Needless to say, Stephanie and I didn’t really work out, but she’s still responsible for some of the most important things in my life.

 Both Stephanie and I went to school at a small university on the east coast of Canada called Mount Allison University.
-It has held steady at around 2,000 students in the sleepy town of Sackville, New Brunswick for decades.
+It has held steady at around 2,000 students in the sleepy town of Sackville, New Brunswick, for decades.

 Sackville boasts a population of perhaps 5,000 people when the students are there.
-In the summer however, life slows to a snail’s pace as perhaps only a couple of hundred students stick around to take care of various on-campus jobs and research positions.
+In the summer, however, life slows to a snail’s pace as perhaps only a couple of hundred students stick around to take care of various on-campus jobs and research positions.

 In the spring of 1998, I learned that Stephanie was going to be one of those 200 people.
 She would be spending her summer working in one of the campus labs.
 I quickly did the math and determined that having only one-tenth the number of men around increased my chances of being noticed significantly.

-A Summer Job in Sackville Became My Mission
+Drew Dudley’s Summer Job Became His Mission

 The most promising position looked to be being a graphic designer for the student union.
 Having spent plenty of time in high school working on the campus paper and the yearbook, I breezed through the technical requirements in the interview.
 It was then they threw me a curveball.